 Simply find a design that you love and follow the instructions on the packaging to apply it to your floor.

-You can also add a non-slip additive to the sealant to really make your floor safe.
+If required, you can also add a non-slip additive to the sealant to make your floor safe to walk on.

 If you have a plywood subfloor installed in a bathroom, you will need to waterproof it before proceeding with the painting process.